Chao Lu

 Discipline:

-Chromatin Biology and Epigenetics
+Chromatin Biology & Epigenetics

 Recognized for: Identifying chemical modifications to our chromosomes that lead to uncontrolled growth and proliferation of cells, and subsequently, to the formation of tumors